 Corresponding to the condition of its eponymous hero, Zatoichi conveys the clarifying power of the senses beyond sight, notably sound.
-Much like Zatoichi himself thrives in the seemingly random game of dice just by carefully listening, the film finds order and rhythm in the incidental, turning the sounds of peasants toiling in the field into comical percussion routines.
-At the same time, visible surfaces are consistently revealed to be deceptive, from the man disguised as a geisha to a last-minute twist that places the audience itself as the ultimate chumps for thinking they know what’s what.
+Just as Zatoichi himself thrives in the seemingly random game of dice just by carefully listening, the film finds order and rhythm in the incidental, turning the sounds of peasants toiling in the field into comical percussion routines.
+At the same time, visible surfaces are consistently revealed to be deceptive, from the man disguised as a geisha, to a last-minute twist that places the audience itself as the ultimate chumps for thinking they know what’s what.
 In doing so, the film promotes a more clear-minded engagement with reality that is neither dependent on shallow assumptions nor overwhelmed by the seemingly inscrutable chaos of the world.

-Just to be clear though, this is still the film where Kitano impales two men on his sword at once before running them into a tree.
+Just to be clear, though, this is still the film where Kitano impales two men on his sword at once before running them into a tree.

 8. Outrage (2010)

 With its grimly comic violence, brisk pacing and standard gang feud set-up, the first twenty minutes of Kitano’s long-awaited return to yakuza cinema may leave the impression that the director has finally started capitulating to the conventions of the genre.
-If Outrage subverts these assumptions in the remaining hour and a half, it’s not by toning down its action for a return to the more meditative approach of Kitano’s ’90s output but by maximising its brutalities to bursting point.
+If Outrage subverts these assumptions in the remaining hour and a half, it’s not by toning down its action for a return to the more meditative approach of Kitano’s ’90s output, but by maximising its brutalities to bursting point.

-While this is hardly the first Kitano film that operates by an almost obsessive sense of purity, that purity had previously been one of quiet, hypnotic stasis.
+While this is hardly the first Kitano film that operates by an almost obsessive sense of purity, that purity has usually been one of quiet, hypnotic stasis.
 Outrage defies this pattern by remaining steadfastly focused on chaos and bloodshed to deliberately numbing effects.
 It’s an affectionless journey through the criminal rat maze that offers the viewer no moment of comfortable clarity, no fleshed out protagonist to latch onto and no discernible narrative beyond a chaotic string of double-crosses and murders.

 Any attempts to maintain a bird’s eye view of the film’s dense web of fake alliances are quickly thwarted by this overwhelming disorder, dryly revealing the absurdity of trying to sustain any semblance of honour and civility in such a mutually hostile environment.
 ‘Brotherhood’ is a convenient illusion mutually upheld by power-hungry, vindictive thugs, and to expect the traditional notions of mob loyalty and professionalism to hold weight would be like throwing a dozen angry chimps into a boardroom and expecting them to have a civilised meeting.